Infante Antonio, Duke of Galliera: Early life

 Antonio was born in Seville, shortly before the end of the reign of his aunt Queen Isabella II of Spain.
 Due to the Glorious Revolution of 1868 which chased his family from Spain, he spent most of his childhood abroad.
 Yet his ambitious and liberal father Antoine, Duke of Montpensier, had some relations with the revolutionaries who forced him to flee his country of adoption.
 In fact, the uprising was prepared with his money and he hoped to be elected king in exchange.
 However, the attempt failed and the banishment of the House of Orléans was confirmed by the Spanish interim government.

 In December 1874, the coup of General Arsenio Martínez Campos allowed for the restoration of the Spanish monarchy and the young Alfonso XII was made king following the renunciation of his mother.
 A few months later, the Orléans were pardoned and Antonio went to live with his family in Seville in Palacio San Telmo.
 In 1878, King Alfonso XII married Antonio's older sister Mercedes, and the reconciliation of the Spanish Orléans and Bourbons was complete.

-Marriage
+Marriage and issue

 On 6 March 1886 in Madrid, Antonio married his cousin Infanta Eulalia of Spain, the daughter of Queen Isabella II of Spain and her husband Francis, Duke of Cádiz.

-Antonio and Eulalia had two children:
+Antonio and Eulalia had two sons: